 I don’t believe in taking extreme or unsustainable measures when it comes to weight loss.
-Even though I only have 2 months to work with, slow, steady, consistent progress is my goal.
+It’s not sexy or exciting but slow, steady, consistent progress is the goal.
 These tips for fat loss are more of healthy lifestyle strategies you can use at any time you’re looking to make a change.

 Healthy Tips for Fat Loss

 The initial motivation and excitement surrounding change can and will fade.
 Motivation doesn’t last, it’s human nature.
 This is why creating self-discipline, good habits and consistency is so important.
 You can use techniques to help keep your motivation up but while doing so, use this time to build good habits you can fall back on when motivation fades.
 Motivation is like a muscle, it can be strengthened with a regular routine, however habit is much more powerful.

 NEAT, or non-exercises activity thermogenesis, are the calories that you burn by playing with the dog, cleaning, cooking dinner and all the other general life activities you do throughout the day.
 NEAT can really add up and help burn a ton of calories without having a negative effect on training.
 If anything, NEAT is a great way to stay mobile and even improve recovery.
 The more you move, the better.
 Take the stairs, walk instead of drive, whatever it is, keep moving!
 All that extra movement can really add up.

 If I want to see a significant change in 2 short months, I’ll have to be 100%, or at least very close to 100% consistent with my nutrition plan.
 Things aren’t going to happen by magic, you have to put in the work every single day.
 This is when it’s important to eat mindfully and be fully conscious of your food choices.